neutrons/hyspecppt/docs/source/theory.rst

     \cos\alpha_s=\frac{\vec P\cdot \vec Q}{|Q|}

 For both powder and single crystal experiments, the user will want to find :math:`\alpha_s` at a given energy and momentum transfer.
-Since different direction of the same momentum transfer in the crystal are achieved by rotating the sample around the laboratory frame, it is enough to plot the Scharpf angle in a powder mode, and overplot the magnitude of :math:`\vec Q` given the lattice parameters.
+Since different directions of the same momentum transfer in the crystal are achieved by rotating the sample around the laboratory frame, it is enough to plot the Scharpf angle in a powder mode, and overplot the magnitude of :math:`\vec Q` given the lattice parameters.

 .. math::